Battle of Oranik (1456): Pre-battle

 Since Moisi was a master in sleights and subtleties, Skanderbeg let the invader march through Oranik without any interruptions.
 Even when Moisi arrived, Skanderbeg was ready to deal with him by sending envoys but Moisi did not stop his march.
 The two armies met and the battle began with man-to-man combat between one soldier from each army.
 A Turk named Ahimaz stepped out and issued a challenge, which was taken up by an Albanian, Zaharia Gropa.
 Both men rode out on horse and both men were dismounted.
 The fight continued on foot until Zaharia stabbed Ahimaz in the throat and cut off his head whilst the two horses rode towards the Albanian lines, which was taken as a good omen by Skanderbeg's forces.
-Moisi then stepped out and challenged Skanderbeg to personal combat which caused Skanderbeg to stand in doubt.
-As Skanderbeg began to move towards Moisi, Moisi turned around and fled back to his own army, giving orders to begin attack the Albanians.
+Moisi then stepped out and challenged Skanderbeg to personal combat.
+As Skanderbeg began to move towards him, Moisi turned around and fled back to his own army, giving orders to begin the attack on the Albanians.